adhiluphanna/adhiluphannah.web.app/public/README.md

 The `title` could be used to describe the target page.
 Consider to take the *exact* title of the target page.

-The `redirect` is the URL to the target page.
+The `redirect_to` is the URL to the target page.
 This is the only [front matter](https://jekyllrb.com/docs/front-matter/) that is mandatory to make the short link work.

 The file can have a `.md` (Markdown) or `.html` extension.